eriksjolund/podman-RestrictAddressFamilies/README.md

 which means that socket-activated sockets are unaffected by the directive.

-Containers that only need internet access via socket-activated sockets can still be run by Podman when systemd is configured to restrict Podman's ability to use the system call `socket()` for the AF_INET and AF_INET6 socket families.
+Containers that only need internet access via socket-activated sockets can still be run by Podman when systemd is configured to restrict Podman's ability to use the system call `socket()` to only allow the AF_INET and AF_INET6 socket families.
 Of course, Podman would then be blocked from pulling down any container images so the container image needs to be present beforehand.